-Most especially the recliner’s headrest tends to accumulate body oils either from our skin or hair.
+The recliner’s headrest tends to accumulate body oils either from our skin or hair.
 And of course, not forgetting the dust and other stains.
-You should also note that a prolonged accumulation of dirt and stains can have your recliner producing bad smells.
+You should also note that a prolonged accumulation of dirt and stains can have your recliner producing bad smell.

 The type of fabric material for your recliner also determines how susceptible it is to dirt and stains.
 There are also several ways you can choose to clean your recliner because not all cleaning methods work the same for all upholstery fabrics.

 Before you commence your cleaning exercise, it’s advisable to first identify the type of material you’re working with.
 This will help you choose a suitable cleaning technique or method for your recliner.
 We shall have a look at some of the ways you can clean your recliner’s headrest.

 Vacuuming happens to be the basic cleaning method for recliners and any other types of furniture.
 By vacuuming, you’ll be able to get rid of any loose dust and particles from your recliner regardless of the type of material it has.
 This way, your recliner won’t have an awful smell because of dirt accumulation.

 Whenever you’re vacuuming, you should vacuum the whole recliner instead of the headrest alone.
 For you to get rid of all the dirt and dust that has accumulated, it is advisable that you flip the recliner.
 If your recliner is heavy, you might need an extra pair of arms since it can be exhaustive.